 If a sibling left no children then their share passes equally between the siblings that have survived the deceased.

-A common example which has arisen in recent enquiries to our Inheritance Helpline is as follows:-
+A common enquiry to our Inheritance Helpline is as follows:-

 Deceased (D) dies leaving no spouse, no children and no surviving parents.
 He leaves 2 siblings who survived him (A and B) and had one other sibling who pre-deceased him (C).
-However C left behind children of his own who have survived D, in this example we will say C left two children (E and F).
+However C left behind children of his own who have survived D; E and F.

 Question:- Does the estate pass to A and B only (in 2 equal shares) or does some of it pass to E and F?

-Please note that this article relates to the law as it was in August 2013.
-Please refer to us for an up to date appraisal of the current legal position on intestacy by calling 0808 139 1596
+Please note that this article relates to the law as it was in August 2019.
+Please refer to us for an up to date appraisal of the current legal position on intestacy.